tido64/rainbow/doc/content/timers.md

 `Timer::Closure` is defined as a callable whose signature is `void()`.
 The `interval` is the time, in milliseconds, to wait before the first call and between any subsequent calls.
-A 0 interval will immediately set the timer in a finished state.
-Calls are _repeated_ `repeat_count` times, e.g. a repeat count of 4 makes the timer perform an action 5 times.
-For infinity, use any negative value. `TimerManager::set_timer()` returns a `Timer` object which can be used to pause and resume the timer, as well as querying information.
+A zero interval will immediately set the timer in a finished state.
+Calls are _repeated_ `repeat_count` times, e.g. a repeat count of four makes the timer perform an action five times.
+For infinity, use any negative value. `TimerManager::set_timer()` returns a `Timer` object which can be used to pause and resume the timer, as well as querying its state.

+A `Timer` that has run its course, will be put in a paused state.
+It can be resumed but the repeat count will not be restored.

 ### Pausing and Resuming Timers